benhammen/documentation-gradle-plugins/example/UserRequirements/Subsection1/Subsection1_1/userReqsSub1_1.md

 This is a block of text which contains a link to [first table example](#example-markdown-table).
 This is another sentence in the block of text.

 #### Example Document Link (in a block of text)
-This is a block of text which contains a link to [Design Requirements](../../section.html).
+This is a block of text which contains a link to [User Requirements Subsection3](../../Subsection3/section.html).
 This is another sentence in the block of text.

 #### Another example header
 This is just some text that is typed out to make a long line of text.